Purdue-Fort-Wayne-ACM/CyberDon/src/content/blog/2024-11-02-cyberdons-introduction.md

 Obviously we'll only ever address what our members contribute to, so this is also hope for the club's exploration of these topics.
 My main want is that no-one is scared to contribute, or at least risk trying to.

 I think I've written enough for a hello.
 I'm wishing you all the best, and hoping for an awesome year.
+Remember, a hacker’s worst enemy is a well-informed user!
+Until next time, keep your skills updated and your software patched!